mielemman/PetFit/README.md

 git clone https://github.com/yourusername/petfit.git
 ```

-2. Set Up the Database
+### 2. Set Up the Database
-PetFit uses a MySQL database to manage user data, pet stats, and progress.
+- PetFit uses a MySQL database to manage user data, pet stats, and progress.
 Follow the steps below to set up the database:

-Create a MySQL Database:
+###Create a MySQL Database:

-Open MySQL Workbench or connect to your MySQL server via terminal.
+- Open MySQL Workbench or connect to your MySQL server via terminal.

-Create a new database by running the following SQL command:
+- Create a new database by running the following SQL command:
 CREATE DATABASE petfit;

 Import the Database Schema:

-Inside the project folder, navigate to the db/ directory and locate the init.sql file.
+- Inside the project folder, navigate to the db/ directory and locate the init.sql file.

-Run the init.sql script to initialize the required tables and data:
+- Run the init.sql script to initialize the required tables and data:

 bash
 Copy code
 mysql -u username -p petfit < db/init.sql
 Replace username with your MySQL username.
 This will set up the necessary tables for user information, pet stats, and progress tracking.

-3. Configure Database Connection
+### 3. Configure Database Connection
-Update Database Connection Settings:
+- Update Database Connection Settings:

-Navigate to the src/utilities/DatabaseConnection.java file.
+- Navigate to the src/utilities/DatabaseConnection.java file.

-Update the MySQL connection URL, username, and password with your MySQL server details:
+- Update the MySQL connection URL, username, and password with your MySQL server details:

 java
 Copy code